 What is an IRA Rollover?

-An IRA rollover allows you to take a lump-sum distribution from your former employer's qualified retirement plan, such as a 401(k) or 403(b), and transfer it directly to another tax-deferred retirement plan account.
+A rollover allows you to take a lump-sum distribution from your former employer's qualified retirement plan, such as a 401(k) or 403(b), and transfer it directly to another tax-deferred retirement plan account.
 One such retirement plan account is an IRA rollover at Waddell & Reed.

 Rolling over plan assets to an IRA rather than keeping assets in a previous employer’s plan or rolling over to a new employer’s plan should reflect consideration of various factors, the importance of which will depend on your individual needs and circumstances.